Are you wondering what to feed your pet iguana?

 Things to Remember When Feeding Your Iguana

-Iguanas do not chew their food, so make sure you always cut up their fruits and vegetables into bite-size pieces they can easily swallow so they don’t choke (especially for baby iguanas).
+Iguanas do not chew their food, especially a baby iguana, so make sure you always cut up their fruits into bite-size pieces they can easily swallow so they don’t choke (especially for baby iguanas).

-Baby iguanas will require more food and may need to be fed up to 3 times a day.
+Young iguanas should be fed daily, while older iguanas can be fed every other day or even every three days.
+A baby iguana will require more food and may need to be fed up to 3 times a day.

 So there you have it!
 The best food for iguanas is dark green leafy vegetables.